Live Green Smoothies For Beginners

 Basic Live Green Smoothie Recipe for Beginners

-- 1 cup (or a good medium-size handful) fresh spinach or parsley
+- 1 cup (or an excellent medium-size handful) fresh spinach or Parsley

-- 2 heaping cups (or two pieces) fresh sweet fruit
+- Two heaping cups (or two pieces) of fresh sweet fruit

 - good, pure water to fill the blender to 32 oz (or to the point at which it won’t explode when you turn it on to MAX)